averbraeck/opentrafficsim/README.md

 ## Where is the manual?

-The **technical manual** for OTS can be found at [ReadTheDocs](https://opentrafficsim.readthedocs.io).
+The **technical manual** for OTS can be found at [ReadTheDocs](https://opentrafficsim.readthedocs.io) or at [opentrafficsim.org](https://opentrafficsim.org/manual).
 There are also demo models.
 A more user-oriented manual are within our future plans.